 Zephyr Education Inc

-Zephyr Education Inc is a community based charity, run entirely by volunteers, that currently operates in Queensland, Tasmania, Western Australia, the ACT and the Northern Territory.
+Zephyr Education Inc is a community based charity run entirely by volunteers, which started in Queensland in 2013 and now operates in every Australian State and Territory.

+The DFV shelters that care for these families cannot provide the children with the educational support they so urgently need.
 This is where Zephyr Education steps in.
 We supply these children with uniforms, shoes, school bags, textbooks, stationery, swim packs and everything else they will need at their new school.
-We also supply laptops and iPads, where the child or young adult needs a computer for educational purposes and pay resource fees for access to school programs as well as sports fees to ensure the children don’t miss out on these important activities.
+This even includes a laptop or an iPad if the child needs one for educational purposes.
+We also pay resource fees for access to school programs as well as sports fees and camp fees to ensure the children don’t miss out on these important activities.

 We provide our support at a critical time in these young lives and now, as a result of our partnership with Audi Foundation, many more of these vulnerable children will arrive at their new schools with renewed confidence and with a real opportunity of successfully resuming their education.

 We do not meet the children we help because of the need for confidentiality.
-However, we frequently receive emails from their case workers describing the impact of our assistance.
-Here is one example:
+However, we frequently receive emails from case workers at DFV shelters describing the impact of our assistance.
+Here are just two examples: